Getting Married in Hawaii

 Royal Ilima Wedding Package: A great choice if you’d like everything in the Lehua and a second-location photoshoot following the ceremony location.

-Remember, all our packages can be customized.
-Please contact us for a quote on everything you need to make your Hawaii wedding absolutely perfect!
+Remember, all of our wedding packages can be customized.
+Please get in touch with us for a quote on everything you need to make your Hawaii wedding absolutely perfect!

 Best Location for a Hawaii Sunrise Wedding